NZ's largest pathology business Labtests sold in $600m deal as owner changes hands

 Australia's Healthscope is the second largest private hospital operator in Australia, and a leading pathology service provider in New Zealand, the OIO said.

-Mark Forman and Inger Drinkovic from MinterEllisonRuddWatts advised Brookfield on the New Zealand aspects of the transaction.
+Mark Forman and Igor Drinkovic from MinterEllisonRuddWatts advised Brookfield on the New Zealand aspects of the transaction.